-Step 3.1 Specify IAM Role for Backup
+Step 3.1 Specify IAM Role

-In the IAM Role section of the Sources step of the wizard, you must specify an IAM role.
-Veeam Backup for AWS will use permissions of the specified IAM role to access AWS services and resources, and create cloud-native snapshots of EC2 instances.
+In the IAM Role section of the Sources step of the wizard, you must specify an IAM role whose permissions will be used to access AWS services and resources, and to create cloud-native snapshots of EC2 instances.
 If you specify an IAM role created in another AWS account, the backup policy will process EC2 instances on which the specified IAM role has permissions in that AWS account.

-To run the IAM role permissions check, click Check permissions.
-In the Permissions check window, Veeam Backup for AWS will display the progress and results of the performed check.
-If IAM role permissions are insufficient, Veeam Backup for AWS will complete the check with the Failed status.
+It is recommended that you check whether the selected IAM role has all the required permissions to perform backup.
+If the IAM role permissions are insufficient, the backup policy will fail.
+To run the IAM role permission check, click Check permissions.
+Veeam Backup for AWS will display the Permissions check window where you can view the progress and results of the performed check.
+If the IAM role permissions are insufficient, the check will complete with errors.
 You can view the list of permissions that must be granted to the IAM role in the Missing Permissions column.

-- In the Permissions check window, click Grant.
+- In the Permissions Check window, click Grant.

-- In the Grant permissions window, provide one-time access keys of an IAM user that is authorized to update permissions list of the IAM role, and then click Apply.
+- In the Grant permissions window, provide one-time access keys of an IAM user that is authorized to update permissions of the IAM role, and then click Apply.

-Note that Veeam Backup for AWS does not store one-time access keys in the configuration database.
+Veeam Backup for AWS does not store one-time access keys in the configuration database.

 - To make sure that the missing permissions were successfully granted, click Recheck.